 #7 It’s morally WRONG

-Removing puppies from their mother before 8 weeks is not only a lose-lose situation for everyone (the puppies, the mother, and YOU the dog pawrent who has to deal with the puppy’s behavioral and psychological issues – behavioral issues is one of the main reasons why dogs are surrendered and abandoned every year), but it’s also morally WRONG.
-Again, unless these underaged puppies were rescued or found as ferals or strays, you should NOT be getting a puppy before 8 weeks – PERIOD.
-Puppies and their mother will cry for days once separated – the psychological and emotional impact will only exacerbate when removed before the 8-week minimum.
-Ideally, the mother should stay with her puppies for 8 to 12 weeks to establish a healthy and stable foundation.
-If you’re a mother, you should be able to empathize.
-Would you want someone to forcibly remove your newborn baby from you?
-My guess is NO. Because dogs grow much faster than humans, the first few months of the mother-puppy bonding time is critical.
+Removing puppies from their mother before 8 weeks is not only a LOSE-LOSE situation for everyone (the puppies, the mother, and YOU the dog pawrent who has to deal with the puppy’s behavioral and psychological issues.
+FYI: Unwanted behavior is one the main reason millions of dogs are surrendered and abandoned every year), but it’s also morally WRONG.
+Again, unless these underaged puppies were rescued or found as ferals or strays, you should NOT be intentionally seeking a puppy before 8 weeks – PERIOD.
+As a human, you have the moral obligation to do the right thing, especially regarding innocent beings.

 Do the right thing.
 Don’t support unethical practices.